Adldap2/Adldap2/docs/authenticating.md

 > sort of login functionality.
 The attempt() method merely tries to bind to
 > your LDAP server as the specified user and returns true / false on its result.

+> **Tip**: If you're already performing validation on your username and password
+> fields to ensure they are not empty, then you can remove the try / catch
+> blocks for the Username/Password required exceptions.

 ## Binding as Authenticated Users

 To bind the users to your LDAP connection that you authenticate (which